benc-uk/bicep-iac/k8s-baremetal/readme.md

 # 🤖 Baremetal Kubernetes on Azure With Kubeadm

-This is a Bicep template to deploy a bare metal Kubernetes cluster to Azure.
+This is a Bicep template to deploy a bare metal "vanilla" Kubernetes cluster to Azure.

 The cluster is configured & created using [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/) and containerd is used as the container runtime.
 Both public and private clusters are supported.

-The cluster can run in HA mode if multiple cluster nodes are deployed, to synchronize the cluster creation KeyVault is used to provide a simple first-come-first-served leader election mechanism.
+The cluster can run in HA mode if multiple control plane nodes are deployed.

 The [Kubernetes cloud provider for Azure](https://kubernetes-sigs.github.io/cloud-provider-azure/) will be configured (using in-tree method, via kubelet arguments) as well as a default storage class backed with Azure disk.
 This means persistent volumes will work and can be mounted, as well as external load balancer (backed with Azure Load Balancer).
 Azure user managed identity is used to give the cloud provider access to the Azure resources and API, and is assigned contributor role on the resource group.